 These are the steps an instructor should take if a student comes to you with an accommodations letter.

-2) If you and the student decide the exams should be administered at TAS, it is the student’s responsibility to place a request to schedule them in the online system.
-If a student is unable to use the system, a form may be printed or picked up at TAS.
-The student must then bring it to you for your signature and back to us in the below time frame.
+- If you and the student decide the exams should be administered at TAS, it is the student’s responsibility to place a request to schedule them in the online system.

-3) If a student wants to be certain to take an exam at TAS, she must place the request at least 5 business days in advance.
+- If a student wants to be certain to take an exam at TAS, she must place the request at least 5 business days in advance.
 We accept student requests with fewer days’ notice, but we tell students that it is possible that TAS may be unavailable and that faculty may not receive the request in time.
 Once it is 24 hours before the exam time (or 72 hours before a Monday exam), students may not use the online scheduling system.
-At this point, we will sometimes place a request in the system on the student's behalf if she communicates with us that she needs to do so.
+At this point, we will sometimes place a request in the system on a student's behalf if they communicates with us that they need to do so.
 However, we stress to the student that the instructor may not have time to approve the request and get us the exam with such late notice.

 Kelly Hunneyman, Graduate Assistant, Disability Resources